cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 Since Cozy is built on many software bricks, we wrapped it into an easy to use virtual machine so you don't pollute your local system.
-That also means you can use the operation system you like!
+That also means you can use the operating system you like!

 ## Installing dependencies

-Before doing anything, install the fowlling:
+Before doing anything, install the following:

 ### For simple applications